 What’s more, it’s not just introverted, who are often creative and work best alone, who are suffering, given then survey results.
-Creating quieter spaces and encouraging reflective time benefits everyone.
+Creating quieter spaces and encouraging reflective time benefits everyone for boosting creativity.

 However long you spend slaving at your desk, there are only so many hours of the day you can call productive.
 Alex Pang, the US researcher, has discovered that most of us are only productive at work for 4 hours a day.

 Long hours may be rewarded by modern work culture, but you’re only going to achieve so much in any given day.
 Once energy levels wane, and concentration lapses, opportunities for creativity disappear – why stay in the office?

 There’s always going to be work leftover.
 And, chances are, after a twelve-hour day you’re not going to solve that big problem on your desk without a break.
 Go home, turn your email notifications off, and forget about work until it’s time to return to the office.
 Get that change of perspective you need before you can perform at your best.

-Take advice from Marc Cohen, CEO of Wrinkl.
+Take advice from Marc Cohen, CEO of Wrinkle.
 He keeps a notebook by his bed for those late-night ‘lightbulb’ moments, because creativity strikes when you least expect it.

 Turn off your computer, switch your focus – give yourself time to solve those big problems!